• intro

 The final piece should demonstrate the student's skill level with the craft of typography and layout

 Consider the piece as it might be used for an award or mission statement, or give it a historical document quality.
-A knowledgeable designer with a critical eye should see evidence of a number typographic design decisions that were made, in place of default-mode decisions made by the computer.
+A knowledgeable designer with a critical eye should see evidence of several typographic design decisions made, rather than default-mode choices made by the computer.

 Where this idea was born

-Porter Garnett started Laboratory Press at the Carnegie Institute of Technology in 1922 as the first fine press educational program in the U.S.
+Porter Garnett founded Laboratory Press at the Carnegie Institute of Technology in 1922 as the first fine-press educational program in the U.S.

-Under the guidance of Garnett, students produced projects (termed "projets" by Garnett) using hand composition with metal type to demonstrate the student's skill and decision-making processes with the craft of typography.
+Under the guidance of Garnett, students produced projects (termed "projets" by Garnett) using hand composition with metal type to demonstrate their skills and decision-making processes in the craft of typography.
 About 190 of these projets were produced.
 At the top is one of the nicest examples we've seen, which we bought from eBay ($35) to go with our Albion No. 8112, also from The Laboratory Press.

 projet-laboratory-press-an-achievement-cropped.jpg